-5 where ρ_w is the water density, g is gravitational acceleration and S is the water surface.
-The tidal forcing in the model is introduced by making S an appropriate function of time with amplitude and period corresponding to the M_2 and S_2 tidal constituents.
-For the Siple Ice Coast the amplitudes and frequencies used were those of the O_1 and K_1 tidal constituents.
-The boundary condition is implemented as a linear elastic spring such that the pressure normal to the ice is given by where k is the spring constant, z_0 the offset and z the position of the ice-ocean boundary.
+where k is the spring constant, z_0 the offset and z the position of the ice-ocean boundary.
+This is a convenient method for determining flotation within the software as it tends to converge faster than applying a direct vertical ocean pressure to the underside of the ice.
 Substituting in $k = -\rho_w g$ and $z_0 = -S(t)$ gives Eq.
-(9).
+(10).
 The result is that during high tide the maximum force is applied under the floating portion of the ice, lifting it vertically by the same distance as the tidal amplitude except for around the hinging zone.
-The tidal force is multiplied by a factor which starts at 0, follows an arctangent function and asymptotes at 1 at around day 10 to avoid numerical issues with applying the full loading in one time-step.